Clement-RKG/Clement-RKG/README.md

 - 👋 Hi, I’m @ClementRKG
-- 👀 I’m interested in development and cybersecurity
+- 👀 I’m interested in development and AI
 - 🌱 I’m currently learning C++ and Unix
 - 📫 You can reach me on clement.salomon@etu.univ-amu.fr